This page is under development. Please visit mtsunews.com for the most current content.

 The Tennessee Equality Project Foundation presented its Champion of Equality Award to MTSU during Boro Pride Saturday, Sept.
 7, on the public square in Murfreesboro.

-Sanders cited MTSU’s partnership in Boro Pride as a factor in the decision, as well as a gathering that has been a part of the university calendar since its inception in 2014.
+Sanders cited MTSU’s partnership in Boro Pride as a factor in the decision, along with an important statewide gathering that's been a part of the university calendar since its inception in 2014.

-“MTSU has deliberately built a more inclusive culture for LGBTQ students, faculty and staff,” said Chris Sanders, TEP executive director, in advance of the festival.
+“MTSU has deliberately built a more inclusive culture for LGBTQ students, faculty and staff,” Chris Sanders, TEP executive director, said before the festival.
 “Those actions, in turn, have laid a strong foundation for their outreach in the wider community.”

 “The university's annual LGBT+ College Conference has become an important focal point of service to the Tennessee’s LGBTQ population,” Sanders said.

-“We are especially grateful for the leadership of the of the students in MT Lambda, Will Langston and members of the LGBTQ+ College Conference Organizing Committee and Advisory Board and Daniel Green and Josh Rigsby of Intercultural and Diversity Affairs,” said Debra Sells, vice president for student affairs and vice provost for enrollment and academic services.
+“We are especially grateful for the leadership of the of the students in MT Lambda, Will Langston and members of the LGBTQ+ College Conference Organizing Committee and Advisory Board and Daniel Green and Josh Rigsby of (the Office of) Intercultural and Diversity Affairs,” said Dr. Deb Sells, vice president for student affairs and vice provost for enrollment and academic services.

 — Gina Logue (Gina.Logue@mtsu.edu)